edgexfoundry/device-onvif-camera/doc/auto-discovery.md

 # Maximum amount of seconds the discovery process is allowed to run before it will be cancelled.
 # It is especially important to have this configured in the case of larger subnets such as /16 and /8
 MaxDiscoverDurationSeconds = "300"

+EnableStatusCheck = true

+# The interval in seconds at which the service will check the connection of all known cameras and update the device status
+# A longer interval will mean the service will detect changes in status less quickly
+# Maximum 300s (1 hour)
+CheckStatusInterval = 30

 ```
 >Example of configuration.toml contents